quatatek/CiscoFinessePhoneBook/README.md

 ## 🛡️ Security Considerations (Action Required)

 ### ⚠️ Hardcoded Administrator Credentials
+Cisco Finesse does not allow Phonebook update without Finsesse administrator privilege.
 The current implementation of this gadget utilizes **hardcoded Basic Authentication** within the JavaScript file to interact with the Finesse API.

 * **Security Risk:** Because the credentials reside in `PhoneBook.js`, they are technically visible to anyone with access to the browser's developer tools.
 * **Best Practice - Dedicated Admin:** It is strongly recommended to create a **separate, dedicated administrator user** (e.g., `peo_phonebook`) specifically for this gadget.